Week 1

 As we head further north outside the city, we start seeing more of the rural and mountainous regions of NY.
 The first days of week 2 was extremely hot, almost 100degrees so we stayed 3 days in Haverstraw Marina since they have an Olympic size pool.
 Then to Poughkeepsie where Steve’s manager at T-Mobile came and had dinner with us.
 Then next to Kingston, a small town with lots of history.
 In every marina, we meet 3 to 5 boaters like us doing the Americas Great Loop.
 All of them friendly and some interesting stories.
 At this point we are the newest in the crowd, many of them started In Feb / March from the south.

-Here are some pictures for this week’s adventure.
+Here are some pictures for this week’s adventures.

 As Dr Seuss says, “Today was good, Today was fun, Tomorrow is another one>””